Compliant mechanism

 In mechanical engineering, a compliant mechanism is a flexible mechanism that achieves force and motion transmission through elastic body deformation.
 It gains some or all of its motion from the relative flexibility of its members rather than from rigid-body joints alone.
 These may be monolithic (single-piece) or jointless structures.
 Some common devices that use compliant mechanisms are backpack latches and paper clips.
 One of the oldest examples of using compliant structures is the bow and arrow.
 Compliant mechanisms manufactured in a plane that have motion emerging from said plane are known as lamina emergent mechanisms or LEMs.

 Design methods

 Compliant mechanism design continues to be an active area of research in the mid 2020s.
 Many methods have been developed for compliant mechanism design, broadly in two categories:

 Kinematics approaches

 Kinematic synthesis regards compliant mechanisms as discrete combinations of rigid and compliant elements.

-Pseudo-Rigid Body Model
+Pseudo-rigid body model

 The earliest kinematic approach relies on a pseudo-rigid-body model of the mechanism.
 In this model, flexible segments are modeled as rigid links connected to revolute joints with torsional springs.
 Other structures can be modeled as a combination of rigid links, springs, and dampers.